top of page

 Hours: Thursday-Monday 7:00 am-2:00 pm, closed Tuesday and Wednesday

-Moby Coffee Roasters is another place that I recommend and I really enjoyed my quad-shot coffee here.
+Moby Coffee Roasters is another place that I recommend, and I enjoyed my quad-shot coffee here.
 I love their quick statement:

 "QUICK STATEMENT ABOUT THINGS

 At Moby Coffee Roasters, we carefully curate smooth and crowd-pleasing coffees that will be loved by ALL.
 Wow, that's a bold statement.
-They will be loved by most.
-The majority.
-Most people should like our coffees.
+They will be loved by most—the majority.
+Most people should like our coffee.
 If not, I don't know.
 I know there are more expensive coffees out there.
 I know Folgers is still a brand.
 I know there are OPTIONS!"

 They are a short walk around the corner from Baseline Biscuits.
 If you walk out of Baseline Biscuits turn right.
 Go past 3rd Street and take a right on 2nd street.
 Moby is on your right hand side.